 Radioactive microspheres for radiation synovectomy of arthritic joints in a mammal comprises a biodegradable glass material and a beta radiation emitting radioisotope chemically dissolved in and distributed substantially uniformly throughout the glass material.
 The biodegradable glass material may be lithium silicate, lithium aluminosilicate, lithium aluminoborate, lithium germa- nate, lithium aluminogermanate, potassium silicate, potassium aluminosilicate, potassium aluminoborate, potassium germanate or potassium aluminogermanate and the beta radiation emitting radioisotope may be samarium-153, holmium-166, erbium-169, dysprosium-165, rhenium-186, rhenium-188 or yttrium-90.
 Method for preparing such microspheres and for carrying out radiation synovectomy of arthritic joints utilizing such microspheres are also disclosed.

-D. E. Day and G. J. Ehrhardt, "Composition and Method for Radiation Synovectomy of Arthritic Joints," The Curators of the University of Missouri, Apr 1991.
+D. E. Day and G. J. Ehrhardt, "Composition and Method for Radiation Synovectomy of Arthritic Joints," U.S. Patents, Apr 1991.

 Materials Science and Engineering